 - Keep an itemised kit list with how much each item cost to keep track of what you use each job.

 - Be ready to travel.

 Meetings can be anywhere.
-Set up a travelling toolkit that is always ready at hand: usb stick, tape measure, scale ruler, drawing pad, laser measure …
+Set up a travelling toolkit that is always ready at hand: usb stick, soft and hard tape measures, scale ruler, drawing pad, pens/pencils, laser measure …

 - Make working drawings really work.

 With the addition of a few explanatory notes or dimensions a preliminary drawing can become a reference for your team and get them underway with costing and planning.
 Draft designs at A4 size are very easy to copy, annotate and share.

 - Design documentation ‘shorthand’ can save time.

 We are professionally and contractually obliged to provide clear, accurate and timely design documentation, but we may not be being paid to produce a ‘full’ documentation package.
 Understand what documentation best suits you and the design process.